petabridge/akka-bootcamp/src/Unit-2/lesson4/README.md

 These are the API calls inside an `UntypedActor`:

-* `Context.Become(Receive rec)` - changes behavior without preservering the previous behavior on the stack;
+* `Context.Become(Receive rec)` - changes behavior without preserving the previous behavior on the stack;
 * `Context.BecomeStacked(Receive rec)` - pushes a new behavior on the stack or
 * `Context.UnbecomeStacked()` - pops the current behavior and switches to the previous (if applicable.)